 This is a list of ways you can help to conserve water in the home, yard and farm.

 Agriculture uses an estimated 70% of the freshwater withdrawals globally and 40% of freshwater withdrawals in the United States.
 With severe droughts, shrinking reservoirs, and freshwater shortages in some areas of the US, water conservation is as important as ever for farmers.
-Here are sum water conservation ideas that can minimize water waste.
+Here are some water conservation ideas that can minimize water waste.

 Phreatophytes are plants such as the Russian Olive, tamarisk, willows, and cottonwood.
 According to Colorado State University’s website: “phreatophytes can consume significant quantities of water through evapotranspiration, reducing the availability of water to a cropping system and its users.”
 These plants can be reduced or removed through a variety of methods including chemical or mechanical.

 The program is complementing the existing and proposed water transfers with the neighboring Imperial Irrigation District and is the largest and longest water transfer of its kind in California history, providing up to 3.63 million-acre feet of water over the term of the program.
 An acre-foot of water is nearly 326,000 gallons, about the annual amount used by two typical families in and around their homes.

 Scheduling irrigation based on soil-plant or atmosphere measurements can decrease water use while improving yields.
 Software programs can collect weather data including local temperature, rainfall, humidity, and crop evapotransporation to provide recommendations for optimal irrigation scheduling.
 The University of Minnesota provides an extensive guide on irrigation scheduling using the checkbook method.